 - Now Foods D-mannose 500mg, Capsules, 120-Count ($$$)

-More expensive D-Mannose that is not made from corn, and produced in the USA from cranberries and pineapples.
-Also, this type of D-Mannose tends to be pricier:
+Here are some more expensive D-Mannose brands that are not made from corn, and produced in the USA from cranberries and pineapples:

 Read my full 2018 review of popular D-Mannose supplements that allows you to compare brands to understand which D-Mannose will last longer if you are taking it for prevention.